IMF's Lagarde expresses reservations about Greek reform plan

 “In quite a few areas, however, including perhaps the most important ones, the letter is not conveying clear assurances that the government intends to undertake the reforms envisaged.”

-Among other areas of concern, she cited pensions and value-added tax policy as well as labor market reforms.
+Among other areas of concern, she cited pensions and value-added tax policy as well as labour market reforms.

 Euro zone finance ministers agreed in a conference call on Tuesday that a Greek request for a bailout extension could now go ahead, subject to approval by member state parliaments.